 - using a dry scrub, loofah, or body brush before the bath to help shed dead skin cells

-- using lukewarm to warm water if a hot water dries out the skin
+- using lukewarm-to-warm water if hot water dries out the skin

 - using mild soap and warm water to rinse away any toxins left on the skin

-- putting on clean clothes after a bath to avoid additional environmental toxins
+- wearing clean clothes after a bath to avoid additional environmental toxins

 - have high blood pressure